An Ultimate Guide To Types of Washers: Materials & Sizes

 Belleville Washers

 Belleville washers are of conical shapes.
 They are also identified as disc springs.
-Because these provide a constant load and force over time.
-Their conical shape enables them to take load and deform in response to changes in load.
-These washers are generally used in cases where you need a consistent force like in automobiles’ suspensions, and industrial presses.
+These provide a constant load and force over time.
+Their conical shape enables them to take a load and deform in response to changes in load.
+These washers are generally used in cases where you need a consistent force, like in automobile suspensions and industrial presses.

 Fender Washers

-Fender types of washers are relatively bigger than flat ones.
+Fender types of washers are relatively bigger than the flat ones.
 These washers offer a greater outer diameter, which can provide a larger area to support the load.
-Hose washers can be used whenever there is a need to distribute pressure evenly on a soft material like sheet metal or plastic where the fastener may create pressure points.
-In manufacturing, you can see them in things such as electrical panels, or car bodying.
+Hose washers can be used whenever there is a need to distribute pressure evenly on a soft material like sheet metal or plastic, where the fastener may create pressure points.
+In manufacturing, you can see them in things such as electrical panels or car bodies.

 Sealing Washers